k-box/k-box/docs/user/en/administration/settings/mail.md

 ## Configuration via deployment environment file

-The DMS also supports the ability to configure the email parameters at [deploy time](https://dev.klink.asia/klink-node/production-deployment), i.e. when the DMS is installed.
+The K-Box also supports the ability to configure the email parameters at [deploy time](https://dev.klink.asia/klink-node/production-deployment), i.e. when the K-Box is installed.

 The accepted configuration parameters are